 The university was founded as a centre of Islamic learning, and students studied the Qur'an and Islamic law along with logic, grammar, and rhetoric.
 The format of education at Al-Azhar remained relatively informal for much of its early history: initially there were no entrance requirements, no formal curriculum, and no degrees.
 Additional faculties, like those of medicine and engineering, were established during reforms in the early 1960s.

-Notable Alumni: Muhammad Ma Jian, translator of the Qur'an into the Chinese language; Ahmad Meshari Al-Adwani, Kuwaiti poet and writer of Kuwait's national anthem Al-Nasheed Al-Watani; Saad Zaghlul, leader of 1919 revolution in Egypt.
+Notable Alumni: Muhammad Ma Jian, translator of the Qur'an into the Chinese language; Ahmad Meshari Al-Adwani, Kuwaiti poet and professional essay writer of Kuwait's national anthem Al-Nasheed Al-Watani; Saad Zaghlul, leader of 1919 revolution in Egypt.

 Location: Fez, Morocco